Keep up-to-date with developments in European education

 Eurydice at NFER is the Eurydice Unit for England, Wales and Northern Ireland.
 Based at the National Foundation for Educational Research (NFER), the Unit is jointly funded by the UK Department for Education and the European Commission.

 The Eurydice at NFER team maintains the description of national education systems for England, Wales and Northern Ireland and contributes to Eurydice network publications.
-The team also produces a quarterly newsletter, a digest of recent education news items, and provides an enquiry service for education policy makers.
+The team also produces a quarterly newsletter and provides an enquiry service for education policy makers.

 Youth Wiki Tool

-The Eurydice at NFER team has also been designated by the UK Government as the National Correspondent for England, Wales and Northern Ireland in a new European information tool.
+The Eurydice at NFER team was also designated by the UK Government as the National Correspondent for England, Wales and Northern Ireland in a new European information tool.
 The EU Youth Wiki allows member states to provide comprehensive information about their respective youth policies on a shared web-based platform.
-The new tool will provide overviews of national youth policies which will feed into the EU Youth Strategy.
+The new tool provides overviews of national youth policies which will feed into the EU Youth Strategy.